ali-assar/NATS-Leader-Election/docs/readme.md

 **For high-throughput scenarios:**
 - Use connection pooling if managing multiple elections
-- Enable token caching (`FencingConfig.CacheToken = true`)
+- Set `ValidationInterval` to reduce validation frequency (e.g., 10s instead of 5s)
-- Set `FencingConfig.ValidationInterval` to reduce validation frequency
+- Use `ValidateToken()` only for critical operations, not every operation

 ---